 I fled South Sudan for Ethiopia when I was 11.
 The journey across the desert without clothing or shoes was very bad.
 We travelled for many days – we walked for more than a month across the desert to escape the persecution of the Khartoum government who wanted to abduct boys so they couldn’t join the rebel groups once they became older.

 More than 20,000 boys walked across the desert as unaccompanied minors.
 We are known as the ‘Lost Boys of Sudan’.
 There were seven from my extended family and we walked with 13,000 others.
 I left my parents with only the food I could carry, which my mum packed for me, and a two litre container of water.
-My mum packed simsim for me, a sort of produce like peanuts which didn’t need cooking so it was easy to eat.
+My mum packed simsim for me, a sort of produce like peanuts that doesn’t need cooking so it was easy to eat.
 I didn’t see my parents again.

 We travelled at nighttime, mostly so the Khartoum government military in helicopters could not find us.
 We ran out of food quickly and ate wild animals, although not all of us would get a portion.
 It was a struggle.